szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 If you're not sure what skills the team needs most, you shouldn't be hiring anyone yet.

 And then: go to meetups.
 Join slack groups.
 MEET PEOPLE.
 Ask around.
 Be approachable.
 As hiring manager, you should take calls with anyone who asks who seems potentially qualified.
+If you're really getting too many candidates that look good and you can't screen them all, get a recruiter to help, but you'll have to give them very specific instructions about what to ask, and what qualities to prioritize.

 ## Step 2.
 Resumé review